-Benjamin Franklin was the first to discover that lightning consisted of electric matter.
+Benjamin Franklin, one of American’s Founding Fathers, was the first to discover that lightning and lightning strikes consisted of electric matter.
 This discovery helped people to understand “that lighting in passing from the clouds to the earth, or from the earth to the clouds, runs through the walls of a house, the trunk of tree, or other elevated objects.”
 Since Franklin’s time people have learned more about lightning.
 For instance, lightning strikes occur more in the summer than in winter, and from noon to midnight than from midnight to noon.
 Knowing these facts helps people to stay safer today.
 But in the 1700s, just as today, lightning strikes could occur anywhere, anytime, and just about anyone could be struck down by lightning.

-One dreadful lightning strike in the late 1700s occurred at four o’clock in the afternoon near the coastal town of Bridlington, England.
+Although there were many lightning strikes one dreadful strike reported in the late 1700s happened at four o’clock in the afternoon near the coastal town of Bridlington, England.
 Two well-known preachers were out for walk when it began to rain.
 To stay dry, they sought shelter under a hedge.
 The storm worsened and so they sought shelter at a corn mill.
-There they found a bricklayer and his son also looking for protection.
+There they found a bricklayer and his son also seeking protection.
 The bricklayer and his son climbed to the second floor and the preachers remained on the first floor.
 Almost immediately after the bricklayer and his son reached the second floor, lightning struck.
 It hit both the preachers, and one preacher was worse off than the other one as his hair was singed and he was insensible for a time.
 Eventually, however, the preachers checked on the bricklayer and his son.
 Both father and son lay “quite dead.”
-The bricklayer’s face and neck were blackened, and his son’s body was bloody and burnt, his clothes having caught fire.
+The bricklayer’s face and neck were blackened, and his son’s body was bloody and burnt because his clothes had caught fire.

-That same day, some sixty miles south of Bridlington, another lightning strike killed a man named Oliver.
-In this case, Oliver was accompanying an excise officer.
+That same day, some sixty miles south of Bridlington, another lightning strike killed another man.
+His name was Oliver, and in this case, he was accompanying an excise officer.
 After it began to rain, the two men took shelter under a tree.
 Moments later the lightning hit.
 “Oliver was instantaneously killed, his coat sleeve and shirt … torn from his arm, his shoes quite demolished, and a pair of steel buckles which he had on melted.”
 The bolt severely shocked the excise officer, and, in fact, the bolt broke his “watch glass.”
-Even after the excise officer came to his senses, he could not walk and his hand and sides were affected for some time.
+Even after the excise officer came to his senses, he could not walk, and his hand and sides were affected for some time.

-One violent storm happened about 9am in Eastbourne in Sussex in September of 1780 and did all sorts of damage to James Adair of Soho Square.
-Adair had leased a house for he and his family and he was watching the storm through a window with his hands clasped together.
+A year after Eliza de Feuillide settled in France, a violent storm happened about 9am in Eastbourne in Sussex in September of 1780.
+It did all sorts of damage to James Adair of Soho Square and his staff.
+Adair had leased a house for himself and his family and he was watching the storm through a window with his hands clasped together.

 “A most violent flash of lightning forced his hands asunder, and threw him several yards upon the floor on his back, with both his legs upright in the air, which remained long so fixed.
 He was very sensible of his situation … but could not open his eyes or speak; nor had he the least power of motion of any of his limbs … On help coming in, and examining his cloaths, which were blue cloth, his right sleeve, both of coat and waistcoat, and also shirt, were all torn on the inside of the arm entirely open, as if by a dog, from the shoulder to the wrist; the right side of the breeches was torn in the same manner, and part of each of [his] … brass buttons melted.”